Gunbar, New South Wales: A slow decline

 The devastation wrought by the Federation Drought, which began in the late 1890s and ended in 1903, began a period of decline and de-population of Gunbar village and farmers in the surrounding district.

 In the great drought of 1902 this part of the State was the scene of great suffering...
 It is sufficient to say that the country was an absolute, windswept desert; that women and children lived on the verge of starvation, while the menfolk deserted their homesteads and went elsewhere to try to earn sustenance.

 Many of the residents of Gunbar and district re-located to the nearby towns of Hillston, Hay and Griffith in the early decades of the twentieth century.

-In January 1922 a wind-storm “which assumed cyclonic strength” passed through Gunbar township causing “considerable damage”.
-The “principal damage” was to the Public Hall, a weatherboard structure (of about 15 x 9 metres), “which was blown over and considerably broken”.
-The roof of the hotel “was blown off”, trees were “blown down and uprooted” and outhouses and sheds “suffered greatly”.
+In January 1922 a wind-storm "which assumed cyclonic strength" passed through Gunbar township causing "considerable damage".
+The "principal damage" was to the Public Hall, a weatherboard structure (of about 15 × 9 metres), "which was blown over and considerably broken".
+The roof of the hotel "was blown off", trees were "blown down and uprooted" and outhouses and sheds "suffered greatly".
 A replacement hall had been constructed at Gunbar by October 1922.

 The Gunbar Hotel ("a link between the past and the present") was destroyed by fire in December 1926.

 The site of the original village continued as a focus for activities and social events for residents of the surrounding district.